TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/03_lesson/lesson.md

 1. **Do Now**
   * Project the Do Now on the board, circulate around the class to check that students are working and understand the instructions.
 2. **Lesson**
-  * Ask students to recall what a boolean is and how they used booleans in Snap!
+  * After 5 minutes, ask students to recall what a boolean is and how they used booleans in Snap!
     * Ask students what values they saw in part 1 of the Do Now (answer should be `True` or `False`)
     * **Boolean expression**: is an expression that evaluates to either true or false.
   * Ask Students about the difference between `=` and `==`.